Census API

 Setup

-The Census API key is stored locally in a file called config.py.
+The Census API key is stored locally in a file called config.py (see the Getting Started guide for details).
 You can register for a free API key at the Census Bureau website.

 In[1]: